Thais flock to new drive-in cinema amid coronavirus

 It has eased most restrictions to try to revive an economy badly hit by the pandemic, with bars, karaoke and massage parlours the latest businesses allowed to reopen.

-Though Thai cinemas have been open for one month with limited seating and regular disinfection, Apitchaya Doungsuwan said she felt safer in her car and was willing to pay the 1,200 baht (30.88 pounds) fee per vehicle, which includes popcorn and soft drinks.
+Though Thai cinemas have been open for one month with limited seating and regular disinfection, Apitchaya Doungsuwan said she felt safer in her car and was willing to pay the 1,200 baht (US$38) fee per vehicle, which includes popcorn and soft drinks.

 "I want to try new things and I worry a bit about the spread of the COVID-19 in the movie theatre," she said.